ThomasGust/Narcissus/README.md

 # GitHub Profile View Increaser

 This is a Python script that uses multithreading to automate the process of increasing the view count of a GitHub profile.
-It uses the `undetected_chromedriver` package to automate a Chrome browser, which visits the specified GitHub profile repeatedly.
+It uses '`selenium` and the `undetected_chromedriver` package to automate a Chrome browser, which visits the specified GitHub profile repeatedly.

 ## How it Works